Swimming at Hampstead Heath

-For details of opening hours and prices telephone the Swimming on Hampstead Heath Information Service on 020 7485 3873 or view pages 67 - 71 of the Hampstead Heath Diary (837KB).
+For further information telephone the Swimming on Hampstead Heath Information Service on 020 7485 3873 or view pages 67 - 71 of the Hampstead Heath Diary (837KB).

-See the latest bathing water quality results for the three bathing ponds (162kb)
+See the latest bathing water quality results for the three bathing ponds (195kb)

 See the swimming season ticket application form (37kb)

 Water temperature for Hampstead Heath swimmers

 Lido: 10°C; Ladies' Pond: 10°C; Men's Pond: 10°C as of 21 November 2014

 An independent safety audit of the Heath swimming facilities by Amateur Swimming Association has identified medical issues surrounding physical acclimatisation (Habituation) and psychological acclimatisation associated with all year round recreational swimmers who enter water that is below 12°C degrees.

 Three main problems associated with immersion in cold water have been identified:

 Before this activity is commenced, it is recommended that a medical check up occurs with the examining doctor having been told the purpose of the examination.
 For physical Habituation and psychological acclimatisation to occur, swimmers should continue from summer through autumn into winter, preferably three or four times a week, although only brief immersion is necessary to achieve Habituation, say for the order of two or three minutes, on each occasion.